 The brain processes visual content much quicker than text.
 It scans for shape, colour and then meaning.
 We instantly relate image shapes to products, especially company logos.

-According to research by Psychologist Albert Mehrabian and confirmed by 3M Corporation, 90% of information that enters the brain is non-verbal!
+According to research by Psychologist Albert Mehrabian he shows 93% of information that enters the brain is non-verbal!

 That is why you need amazing photos in your content and on your landing pages.

 How many times a day do you surf through twitter and see those amazing text based images?